top of page

 Is Genki a good choice for cruisers and nomads?

-While Genki won’t suit everyone, it strikes a practical balance between affordability, coverage, and usability, that fits how many people actually live on the water or on the road.
+Genki is a health insurance option that makes alot of sense for people living internationally, including liveaboard cruisers, sailors and digital nomads.
+It strikes a practical balance between affordability, coverage, and usability, that fits with how many cruisers actually live on the water.

 Comments